ZDNET: ZDNET News

-Two months prior, the company launched ZDNet News, or "ZDNN," the site's first dedicated section to original reportage.
+Two months prior, the company launched ZDNet News, or "ZDNN", the site's first dedicated section to original reportage.
 Among the journalists hired to staff the department were former Computer Shopper executive editor Charlie Cooper, San Jose Mercury News business editor Steve Hamm, PC Week Inside senior editor Bill Snyder, PC Week editor John Dodge, Computerworld editor Michael Fitzgerald and PC Week editorial director Jim Louderback.

+In 1996, the first dedicated advertising sales team began with the hiring of Ken Evans, formerly a CMP Media executive in New York, as Senior Director of Advertising Sales.
 The appointment of digital publishing executive Dan Rosensweig as ZDNet's first president capped a year of significant change for the brand.

-In 1998, ZDNet launched "Inter@active Investor," or ZDII, a spin-off website for investors that offered financial news and information on technology companies.
+In 1998, ZDNet launched "Inter@active Investor", or ZDII, a spin-off website for investors that offered financial news and information on technology companies.

 ZDTV

 On May 11, 1998, Ziff-Davis launched ZDTV as the first cable television channel and website to offer 24-hour programming about computing and the Internet.
 The venture, which was partly owned by Vulcan Enterprises, was supported with a staff of 170 and incorporated ZDNet content on its website, ZDTV.com.
 The channel would later become Tech TV.

 By the end of 1998, ZDNet was the dominant technology brand online.
 It led its closest rival, CNET, by a 26 percent margin and was the 13th most popular site on the Web, reaching 8.4 million users, or 13.4 percent of all users on the Web.
 The site would reach an additional 600,000 users within a year.